FeatureBaseDB/www/content/blog/why-oci.md

 ### Microbenchmarks

-The main Pilosa package contains 120 different micro-benchmarks, most of which involve some form of data ingestion.
-Depending on the paramters these are both CPU and disk intensive.
+The main Pilosa package contains hundreds of micro-benchmarks, many of which involve some form of data ingestion.
+Depending on the paramters, these are both CPU and disk intensive.

 These benchmarks take advantage of at most 32 hyperthreads, so the per-thread